santhushark/Scalable-end-to-end-ML-data-pipeline-using-Kafka-Streaming/README.md

 # Scalable-end-to-end-ML-data-pipeline using Kafka Streaming

-Automated the ML workflow by creating a continuous dataflow into ML model using Kafka streams that can then be used for prediction.
+    Automated the Machine Learning workflow by creating a continuous dataflow into ML model using Kafka streams that can then be used for prediction.
+The training dataset is there in Hadoop filesystem and then using batch processing the data is processed and the model is trained using spark.

 Follow these steps before running the application: